 LOCKDOWN!
 Locks, lights, out of sight.
-ADULTS STUDENTS
+STUDENTS ADULTS

-Move away from sight Maintain silence Do not open the door

-Recover students from hallway if possible Lock the classroom door Turn out the lights Move away from sight

-Maintain silence Do not open the door Prepare to evade or defend
+Maintain silence Do not open the door Recover students from hallway if possible Lock the classroom door Turn out the lights Move away from sight Maintain silence Do not open the door Prepare to evade or defend

 EVACUATE!
-(A location may be specified) ADULTS STUDENTS
+(A location may be specified)

+STUDENTS